 Get a Free Ultrasound Exam

 Having an ultrasound scan is an important step to take before making any decisions about your pregnancy.
 We offer free limited obstetric ultrasound exams at our clinic, as well as free pregnancy testing and other resources.
-Our client advocates will provide you a judgment free space to talk about your unique situation and your options.
+Our client advocates will provide you a judgment-free space to talk about your unique situation and your options.

-Our ultrasound services are available to qualified clients who have taken a pregnancy test at the Center.
+Our ultrasound services are available to qualified clients who have taken a pregnancy test at the clinic.
 If the test is positive, we will schedule you for an ultrasound exam on the next available date, which may or may not be on the same day as your pregnancy test.
 Request an appointment today.

 TL;DR: Ultrasound scans are safe and painless.
 Watch our ultrasound video to learn more.